It really depends on what definition of that name I’ll end up going with.

 Dreams do come true!

-Loretta Holmes, MA CMHWC is an ADHD and Life Coach at Bella Coaching Services.
-Before pursuing a career in coaching, she worked as a special education teacher.
-Today, she combines her skills in teaching, psychology, and coaching to help humans feel like superheroes.
+Loretta Holmes, MA CMHWC is special education teacher turned Life Coach and NLP Practitioner at Bella Coaching Services.
+Today, she combines her skills in teaching, psychology, and coaching to little humans and moms so that they can skyrocket their lives!
 Connect with Loretta at email@example.com